 Can rats eat mashed potatoes?

-You’ve got to be careful when feeding mashed potato to your rat because it can cause choking if it gets stuck in their throat.
+You’ve got to be careful when feeding mashed potatoes to your rat because it can cause choking if it gets stuck in their throat.
 If you want to feed mashed potatoes to your rat you should add some water to it so it’s not so sticky.

 Can rats eat potato chips?